ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 Killcord.io is an open project to automatically publicly publish data if the user doesn't check in after some time.
 This can ensure the ongoing investigation of a journalist carries on if they are unable to do it themselves, as the information gathered will now be public.
 It can also protect their life by discouraging their enemies to make a move on them and accelerate the disclosure.

 #### Maps on IPFS
-Ongoing work is aiming to store OpenStreetMaps assets on IPFS.
+Ongoing work is aiming to store OpenStreetMaps assets on IPFS (see here: https://github.com/ipfs/devgrants/blob/8233f7df4a219122bcf31eaea289d654406e4443/targeted-grants/open-street-map-ipfs.md) .
 In the long run, this could mean faster synchronization for apps using this scheme and lower bandwidth requirements for servers.
 Since the integrity of data is built-in thanks to content addressing, anyone could also help to host the data without needing the users to trust them to serve the data.

 #### Legal P2P video streaming platform featuring copyrighted movies
 Blust.tv wants to use IPFS to distributes movies when requested by its users.
 By adding their proprietary secret sauce, they will reconcile legal video streaming and P2P networks.